Skip to contents

 In this application we’ll use the weekly estimates to chart the change in relative abundance throughout the year for a given region.
 These migration chronologies can be useful for identifying when a given geography receives the highest intensity of use by a species or group of species.

-We’ll start by generating a chronology with confidence intervals for a single species, then demonstrate how to produce multi-species chronologies For these examples, we’ll consider shorebirds in Kansas (a state near the center of the United States).
-To start we’ll load a polygon for the boundary of Kansas.
+We’ll start by generating a chronology with confidence intervals for a single species, then demonstrate how to produce multi-species chronologies.
+For these examples, we’ll consider grassland birds in Montana.
+To start we’ll load a polygon for the boundary of Montana.

 region_boundary <- ne_states(iso_a2 = "US") |>